 The Hong Kong Police Band consists of both a Silver Band with 60 musicians and a Pipe Band with strength of 24.
-The Police Band is commanded by the Director of Music, Superintendent, with the aid of Chief Inspector, Deputy Director of Music and Senior Inspector, Bandmaster.
-They are responsible to the Head of the Foundation Training Centre, Police College, Senior Superintendent, who is also the officio President of the Band.
-The Band is based in purpose‑built accommodation, Peter Moor Building, in the Aberdeen Campus of Police College.
+The Police Band is commanded by the Director of Music, ranked as Superintendent, with the aid of Chief Inspector, Deputy Director of Music and Inspector, Bandmaster.
+They are responsible to the Head of the School of Foundation Training of Police College, ranked as Senior Superintendent, who is also the officio President of the Band.
+The Band is based in purpose built accommodation, Peter Moor Building, in the Aberdeen Campus of Police College.
 It consists of barrack rooms, practice rooms, offices and storage facilities.

 In 1954, the Police Pipe Band was formed to function separately or in conjunction with the Silver Band.
-The Mackintosh tartan, which the pipers wear, was adopted in recognition of a former Commissioner of Police, Mr Duncan William MacIntosh and is worn by kind permission of the clan chief.
+The MacIntosh tartan, which the pipers wear, was adopted in recognition of a Former Commissioner of Police, Mr. Duncan William MacIntosh, and is worn by kind permission of the clan chief.

-The Band plays an important part in the Force’s public and community relation programme and fulfils over 500 engagements each year.
+The Band plays an important part in the Force’s public and community relation programme and fulfils over 700 engagements on average each year.
 These performances include Force parades, Police Night, Officers' Mess functions and concerts.
-The band also plays for official events like the Flag-raising Ceremony of the HKSAR Establishment Day, the National Day, State Dinners and the Honours and Awards Presentation Ceremony at the Government House.
-In addition, the Band participates in various functions organised by the Hong Kong Tourism Board, the Trade Development Council, Government departments and numerous charity organisations.
+The band also plays for the official events like the Flag-raising Ceremony of the HKSAR Establishment Day, the National Day, Government Official Dinners and the Honours and Awards Presentation Ceremony at the Government House.
+In addition, the Band participates in various functions organized by the Hong Kong Tourism Board, the Trade Development Council, Government departments and numerous charity organizations.

-In 2011, the band was featured in the Grand Concert for the Celebration of 14th Anniversary of the Establishment of HKSAR and it was the very first time the band performed with the People’s Liberation Army (PLA) Band of China in Hong Kong, which was extraordinarily well received.
+In 2011, the Band was featured in the Grand Concert for the Celebration of 14th Anniversary of the Establishment of HKSAR and it was the very first time the band performed with the People Liberty Army (PLA) Band of China in Hong Kong, which was extraordinarily well received.

-In 2012, the Band was invited to participate in the 48th ‘Musikchau der Nationen’ (Music Show of Nations) in Bremen, Germany and the Hong Kong International Military Tattoo in celebrating the 15th Anniversary of the Establishment of HKSAR with the Bands from the United States, Scotland, Turkey, Australia, Russia and PLA Band of China, which were all very well received.
+In 2012, the Band was invited to participate the 48th “Musikchau der Nationen” (Music Show of Nations) at Bremen, Germany and the Hong Kong International Military Tattoo in celebrating the 15th Anniversary of the Establishment of HKSAR performed with the Bands from USA, Scotland, Turkey, Australia, Russia and PLA Band of China, which were all very well received.

 Silver Band (Military Band)

-A four to seven pieces dance band with optional singer(s) is available to provide background music and singing for functions like receptions and cocktail parties as well as playing modern easy listening music.
+A four to seven pieces dance band with optional singer(s) is available to provide background music and singing for functions such as receptions and cocktail parties, and can also provide modern easy listening music.